We may earn a commission when you buy through links in our articles. Learn more.

 How to play Pokemon cards guide - Official Pokemon Company wallpaper showing the Pokemon Garchomp

 However, new players are unlikely to open all the cards they need to make a Standard legal deck this way.
 Ultimately, booster boxes tend to be geared towards collectors or entrenched players, as it offers them a more even distribution of cards within a set.
-With that all said, “cracking packs is fun” is, and always will be, a perfectly legitimate reason to buy a box.
-Take it from us.
+With that all said, cracking packs is fun, and a perfectly legitimate reason to buy a box.
+Take it from us…

 So there you have it… whether you decide to play physical, digital or both, the extraordinary world of Pokémon awaits.
 What are you waiting for?
 Go grab yourself a Theme or Battle Deck, and start battling.